mattlianje/testd/README.md

 ### Features
 - Data-as-code for DSL for Spark Df's
-- Turns messy data -> ✨🍰 pretty spreadsheet-like Df's
+- Turns messy data -> ✨🍰 pretty, spreadsheet-like data-as-code
 - Drop **TestD.scala** in any Spark project like a header file
 - Lets Spark casting do the heavy lifting
 - Move from REPL to unit tests for TDD style ETL